MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M05-empower-workforce-copilot-finance/09-Ex2-2-use-powerpoint-create-presentation.md

+---
+lab:
+  title: 'Exercise 2, Task 2: Use Copilot in PowerPoint to create an executive presentation'
+  description: Because you don’t have time to copy and paste in the speaker notes for each slide, and since you like the idea of having printed notes in front of you during the presentation, ask Copilot to generate a downloadable Word document containing the notes for each slide.
+  duration: 5 minutes
+  level: 100
+  islab: true
+---

 # Exercise 2, Task 2: Use Copilot in PowerPoint to create an executive presentation
 ---
 Your next task is to share the information that you captured in the **Smart Sensor contract comparison** document in tomorrow’s Finance leadership meeting.
 Visual clarity and brevity are key.
 You plan to use Copilot in PowerPoint (Office Agent) to generate a presentation that summarizes your key takeaways and includes recommendations for mitigating the identified risks.
 Ensure the deck is concise and visually engaging.